practicalli/clojure/work-in-progress.md

 <!--sec data-title="Update Salary" data-id="answer003" data-collapse=true ces-->
 # Another example (not currently working, sorry)

-This example needs fixing, you could try with staff-salaries as just a vector [300 344 5000], but the code still needs tweeking a little
+This example needs fixing, you could try with staff-salaries as just a vector [300 344 5000], but the code still needs tweaking a little